-Unknown to many, yacht charter France is actually the most popular tourist destination in the whole world, surpassing most other countries only because it has such a wide variety of attractions and different kinds of activities.
+Unknown to many, France is actually the most popular tourist destination in the whole world, surpassing most other countries only because it has such a wide variety of attractions and different kinds of activities.
 So chances are that if you like something, the French probably have it already.
 From Paris to the Alps and from the Alps to the French Riviera, there’s a little bit for everyone to enjoy.

 Paris in undoubtedly the best known and most loved city in the world, with a long history and a myriad of landmarks that appear on any Yacht Charter tourist’s “to see” list.
 Millions of people come here every year, whether for work or for pleasure and sometimes both.